IEatPlates/geoduels/README.md

 # GeoDuels

-GeoDuels is a production-ready + dev-ready GeoGuessr-style platform built for horizontal scaling.
+GeoDuels is not a production-ready + dev-ready GeoGuessr-style platform built for horizontal scaling.

 https://geoduels.io/